jonnyweatherly/aajonusnet/md/Interviews/Healthwatch Interview.md

 T: And we thrived.
 We ate the sour milk that had been left out.
 We drank the milk right from the cow.
 I'll tell you what, it was great.
 And I miss it.
 The number here, 1-866-222-2368.
 You can call in and make a comment.
 And before I forget, I just wanted to comment, because of Doc's early statement.
 And I love this.
 He said they've created a fear about nature.
 And once you have that fear, you attack it.
 You attack germs.
 Well, Louis Pasteur is really the man responsible for creating this fear about germs.
 Germ theory.
 When he discovered germs.
 And his germ theory was, now I know the cause of disease.
 It's germs.
 Well, not too many people know.
 But it's a fact.
 On his deathbed, he recanted that theory.
 He said it's not the germ.
 It's the terrain.
 So if you have a good, healthy body, you will be able to live symbiotically with the germs.
 We'll never be able to eradicate all the germs in our environment.
 And it's not healthy to try to eradicate all the germs in our body, being the bacteria.
 We are supposed to be able to live, to cohabitate with bacteria.
 With viruses.
 1-866-222-2368.
 Again, that is the number here.
 You can call in with your comment, with your testimony.
 We would love to hear from you.
 We're nearing the end of the hour.
 We do have enough time to take a caller.
 I think we have Barbara on the line right now.
 Hi, Barbara.

-[Barbara]: Hi.
+Barbara: Hi.

 T: Hi.

-[Barbara]: Yes.
+Barbara: Yes.
 I have a comment.
 I would like to say that, you know, I was diagnosed with advanced spinal cancer four years ago.
 And if it were not for Dr. Vonderplanitz' advices and recommendations, and if I had done chemo, I would very probably be a dead person at this time.
 The spinal cancer was certainly very far gone.
 So I just want to say thank you and give my recommendations for Dr. Vonderplanitz and his work.

 T: Well, thank you, Barbara.

-[Barbara]: And his website, wewant2live.com, where the two is the number two, wewant2live.com.
+Barbara: And his website, wewant2live.com, where the two is the number two, wewant2live.com.
 It's a very, very good website.
 I follow the advice.
 I have the books.
 And I've seen Dr. Vonderplanitz.

 T: Awesome.
 Awesome.
 I appreciate that very much.
 He sounds extremely intelligent.